 - Meet innovative researchers, professors and college security around the world.

 HOW TO PARTICIPATE

-To participate, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each high school must register their student delegate nominee(s) and submit each student's research paper online by August 1, 2014.
-Ninth through Twelfth grade students are eligible to apply.
+To participate in the Missouri Youth Institute, students research a global issue and write a three-four page paper under the supervision of a teacher/mentor (using the downloadable guidelines above).
+Students must register online and submit their research paper by February 15, 2017.
+Ninth through Twelfth grade students in the 2015/16 school year are eligible to participate.

 Papers will be evaluated by The World Food Prize Board of Reviewers (based on the evaluation rubric above).

 There is no registration cost to participate in the Institute and lunch will be provided the day of the event.
 However, both student and teacher/mentor participants must organize their own transportation to and from the event in Columbia, MO.